arangodb/arangodb/Documentation/DocuBlocks/Rest/Cluster/put_admin_cluster_maintenance.md

 @startDocuBlock put_admin_cluster_maintenance
 @brief Enable or disable the cluster supervision (Agency) maintenance mode

-@RESTHEADER{PUT /_admin/cluster/maintenance, Enable or disable the supervision maintenance mode}
+@RESTHEADER{PUT /_admin/cluster/maintenance, Enable or disable the supervision maintenance mode, setClusterMaintenance}

 @RESTDESCRIPTION
 This API allows to temporarily enable the supervision maintenance mode.
 Please be aware that no